flowhub/guv/README.md

 `guv`, aka Grid Utilization Vigilante, is a governor for your (Heroku) workers:
 It automatically scales the numbers of workers based on number of pending jobs in a (RabbitMQ) queue.

 > Variable loads?
 Don't know how many servers you need?
-Woken up just tostart more servers?
-Let robots do it for you!
+Woken up just to start more servers?
+> Let robots do the tedious work for you!

 The number of workers is calculated to attempt that all jobs are completed within a specified *deadline*, that you decide as your desired quality-of-service.